-Breast infection (including infectious mastitis and breast abscess) more commonly affects women aged 15-45 years, especially those who are lactating.
-Mastitis and breast abscess can occur at any age.
+Breast infections (including infectious mastitis and breast abscess) more commonly affect women aged 15-45 years, especially those who are lactating.
+However, mastitis and breast abscess can occur at any age.

 Staphylococcus aureus is the most frequent pathogen isolated.

 Prompt and appropriate management of mastitis usually leads to a timely resolution and prevents complications, such as a breast abscess.

 Treatment of infectious and non-infectious mastitis includes antibiotic therapy and effective milk removal if lactating.

 Breast abscess requires both the removal of pus and antibiotic therapy.
 Interventions can include aspiration and incision and drainage procedures.

 It is imperative to identify and treat any underlying co-existent causes of infection to facilitate resolution and prevent recurrence.
 It is also necessary to exclude breast carcinoma.